Albury Airport: Facilities

 Due to a relatively high number of aircraft movements across all aviation activities, Albury Airport is one of the few regional airports in New South Wales to have an Air Traffic Control tower, which operates during daylight hours only.
 When the tower is closed, pilots are required to communicate via a Common Traffic Advisory Frequency to safely coordinate arrivals and departures.
 The airport has a single runway, 07/25, which measures 1900 × 30 m.
 There is a VOR installation at the airport to assist pilots with radio navigation and instrument approach procedures.
 However, despite being prone to low-visibility conditions, there is no instrument landing system equipment available at the airport.

 Airlines and destinations

 The airport is serviced by QantasLink, using the Embraer E190AR, operated by Alliance Airlines, for Brisbane Flights.
-QantasLink also operates Q400s to Sydney and Dash 8-300s on flights to Melbourne; Rex Airlines, who uses 36-seat Saab 340s on services to Sydney and formerly Melbourne.
+QantasLink also operates Q400s to Sydney; Rex Airlines, who uses 36-seat Saab 340s on services to Sydney.